New bust of Limbaugh gets security camera protection

-KANSAS CITY, Missouri (Reuters) - Rush Limbaugh is no stranger to the limelight, but now a newly installed bust of the acerbic talk show host at the Missouri Capitol will get around-the-clock attention from a security camera to protect it from vandalism - at taxpayer expense.
+KANSAS CITY, Mo., May 24 (Reuters) - Rush Limbaugh is no stranger to the limelight, but now a newly installed bust of the acerbic talk show host at the Missouri Capitol will get around-the-clock attention from a security camera to protect it from vandalism - at taxpayer expense.

 Adam Crumbliss, chief clerk of the Missouri House of Representatives says he spent $1,100 in public funds to keep a camera trained on Limbaugh’s bust in the Hall of Famous Missourians, into which he was inducted 10 days ago amid a hail of criticism.